easy-apps-xyz/docs/resources/privacypolicy.md

 ### 5.3 Business Transfers

-In the event of a merger, acquisition, reorganization, or sale of assets, your information may be transferred to the successor entity.
+In the event of a merger, acquisition, reorganisation, or sale of assets, your information may be transferred to the successor entity.
 You will be notified of any such change via email (for White-Label customers) or through the Service.

 ### 5.4 What We Do Not Do